 Different Scents Used to Make Perfumes and Different Purposes

 Unpleasant smells were probably much more prevalent in ancient times due to less advanced cleaning techniques and products.
 To deal with unpleasant aromas, people tried to cover them up.
 People used scented oils on their bodies, and they burned incense to mask odors.
 Perfume was used in the burial process, and people also incorporated it into worship rituals.
 Using oils such as olive oil and almond oil as a base for perfume, ancient civilizations made different scents with essential oils, spices, and herbs.
 They even used glandular oils from animals to create musky scents.
 Herbs and spices used in perfumes included rosemary, saffron, and cloves.
-Ground cloves were also used for medicines to relieve pain.
+Ground cloves were also used as medicines to relieve pain.
 Essential oils used for scents included lavender, patchouli, sandalwood, and lemon.
 Many of these essential oils added desirable scents, and they often had medicinal properties that helped with health symptoms such as anxiety, depression, and fatigue.
 Flowers and leaves were also used to make perfume.
 Roses, lilies, and irises are three examples of flowers with aromatic blossoms.
 Ancient people discovered that when they soaked these blossoms in oil or heated them, they could extract a liquid that was highly aromatic.
 They could then add this liquid to other oils to make perfume or scented salve.
 Some people in ancient civilizations even wore tiny containers filled with solid perfume under wigs to emit a scent.